danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/DeckKit.md

 ## Repository

 For more information, source code, an if you want to report issues, sponsor the project etc., visit the [project repository](https://github.com/danielsaidi/DeckKit).

+## About this documentation

+The online documentation is currently iOS only.
+To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.